WilfriedMercier/StageM2/README.md

 ### Standard procedure

-To check that the cleaning procedure did work correctly, the usual way is to move into the ouput folder (listed in the *\_outputFolders* file) and to open in two different PyQueVis session the velocity maps before and after cleaning (usually ending with *\_cleanNB.fits* where NB is one of the thresholds used for the cleaning).
+To check that the cleaning procedure did work correctly, the usual way is to move into the ouput folder (listed in the *\_outputFolders* file) and to open in two different PyQueVis sessions the velocity maps before and after cleaning (usually ending with *\_cleanNB.fits* where NB is one of the thresholds used for the cleaning).

 This then allows the user to open the cube file (ending with *\_ssmooth_cube.fits*) to check the lines.

-__Note__ : in order to open the maps before cleaning from the ouput folder, one has to create the relevant symbolic links to the input .fits files in the input folder either manually or automatically (using *createSymLinks\_to\_ouputfolders*).
+__Note__ : in order to open the maps before cleaning from the ouput folder, one has to create the relevant symbolic links to the input *.fits* files in the input folder either manually or automatically (using *createSymLinks\_to\_ouputfolders*).

 ### Quick look for large numbers of files